Wiesław Ptak: Career

 In 1991, Ptak was awarded with the title of professor of chemical sciences.
 In 1996, Ptak assumed the position of full professor at AGH.
 In 1981–85 and 1991–93, Ptak was the Vice-Dean for Didactics at the AGH and in 1993–1996 he was the Dean of the Faculty of Materials Science and Ceramics.
 From 1993 until 2004, Ptak was the head of the Department of Refractory, Precious and Technological Ceramics (renamed in 2002 to the Department of Refractory Materials and High Temperature Processes).

 Ptak specialized in theoretical chemistry and solid-state physics.
 He dealt with the theory of chemical bonding and interatomic interactions, and worked on the theoretical basis of crystallization from the gas phase.
 Ptak authored or co-authored more than 100 publications and several patents, one script and two monographs.
 He repeatedly appeared at scientific conferences by referring research results.

 Ptak taught silicate chemistry and spectroscopic methods for MS and doctoral students; he held lectures on physical chemistry and physics and solid chemistry for Pedagogical School students in Kraków, and lectures on the theory of chemical bonding for doctoral students.
 His main teaching activity was, however, courses on materials for AGH MS students.
-Ptak has promoted more than twenty masters of sciences (at AGH and Pedagogical School) and 8 doctors.